openid/fapi/fapi-2_0-security-profile.md

 ### Introduction

-The FAPI 2.0 Security Profile is an API security profile based on the OAuth 2.0 Authorization Framework [@!RFC6749], that aims to reach the security goals laid out in the Attacker Model [@!attackermodel].
+The FAPI 2.0 Security Profile is an API security profile based on the OAuth 2.0 Authorization Framework [@!RFC6749], that aims:

-This document is the base of the FAPI 2.0 Framework.
-Implementers may use this document in conjunction with other documents such as the following:

-1. FAPI Message Signing [@FAPIMessageSigning] is recommended when messages are required to be signed for the purposes of non-repudiation.
-1. FAPI Client Initiated Backchannel Authentication [@FAPICIBA] is recommended when support is required for decoupled or cross device flows.
-1. Grant Management [@GrantManagement] is recommended for ecosystems that require interoperable grant management.
-1. OAuth 2.0 Rich Authorization Requests (RAR) [@RFC9396] is recommended when the `scope` parameter is not expressive enough to convey the authorization that a client wants to obtain.
+ - to reach the security goals laid out in the Attacker Model [@!attackermodel]; and
+ - to follow the recommendations in the OAuth Security BCP [@I-D.ietf-oauth-security-topics].

 The OpenID FAPI Working Group is not currently aware of any mechanisms that would allow public clients to be secured to the same degree and hence their use is not within the scope of this document.

-Although it is possible to code authorization servers and clients from first principles using this document, implementers are encouraged to build on top of existing OpenID Connect and/or OAuth 2 implementations instead of embarking on a 'from scratch' implementation.
+Although it is possible to code authorization servers and clients from first principles using this document, implementers are encouraged to build on top of existing OpenID Connect and/or OAuth 2.0 implementations instead of embarking on a 'from scratch' implementation.
 See (#incomplete-or-incorrect-implementations-of-the-specifications) for additional considerations for ensuring that implementations are complete and correct.